Homegoing (Gyasi novel): Effia's line

 Akua grows up among white missionaries after her mother dies early in her childhood.
-When an Asante man proposes, she accepts and marries him and the couple have several children.
-She is traumatized to learn that her mother died while being baptized, and by seeing her fellow villagers burn a white traveler alive.
-Before the birth of her third child Akua begins to have nightmares about a woman on fire with burning children.
-Her nightmares cause her to avoid sleep and enter a trance-like state while awake, and as a result her mother-in-law locks her in the hut to prevent other village people seeing her in her strange state.
-At the same time the British provoke a third war against them and her husband goes to fight.
-He, returns missing one leg, in time for the birth of their son, Yaw.
+When an Asante man, Asamoah, proposes, she accepts and marries him to escape the missionary.
+She is traumatized by both her mother's death and by seeing her fellow villagers burn a white traveler alive.
+Before the birth of her third child, Akua begins to have nightmares about a woman on fire with burning children.
+Her nightmares cause her to avoid sleep and enter a trance-like state while awake, and as a result her mother-in-law locks her in the hut while her husband goes to fight in the war against them against the British.
+Asamoah returns missing one leg, in time for the birth of their son, Yaw.
 The nightmares continue to haunt Akua and, while sleepwalking during a trance at night, she kills her daughters by setting a fire that consumes them.
 Her husband is able to save Yaw and successfully prevent Akua from being burned herself by the townspeople.

 Yaw grows up to be a schoolteacher who is highly educated but angry about his facial burn scars.
 His friends encourage him to marry even though he is near the age of fifty, as his self-consciousness has kept him alone until that point.
-After his friends go through a difficult pregnancy he decides to take on a house girl, Esther.
+After his friends go through a difficult pregnancy, he decides to take on a house girl, Esther.
 The two of them speak Twi together; Esther is unfazed by Yaw's anger and asks him constant questions about his way of life, and he realizes he loves her.
-To please Esther he goes to see his mother, now known as the Crazy Woman, for the first time in over forty years in Edweso where they reconcile, and she tells him that there is evil in their line and that she regrets causing the fire that burned him.
+To please Esther, he goes to see his mother, now known as the Crazy Woman, for the first time in over forty years in Edweso where they reconcile, and she tells him that there is evil in their line and that she regrets causing the fire that burned him.

-Marjorie grows up in Alabama, which she hates, and spends summers in Ghana visiting her grandmother, who has moved from Edweso to the Gold Coast.
+Marjorie, Yaw's daughter, grows up in Alabama, which she hates, and spends summers in Ghana visiting her grandmother, who has moved from Edweso to the Gold Coast.
 In her mostly-white high school she struggles to fit in as the black students mock her for acting white and the white students don't want to have anything to do with her.
-She feels left out as although she is black, she doesn't identify with the African American stereotype that all blacks in America are lumped into.
+She feels left out as although she is black, she doesn't identify with the African American teenagers.
 While reading in the library she meets a German-born army brat, Graham, and develops a crush on him hoping he will ask her to prom.
-Instead his father and the school ban them from attending together and he instead goes with a white girl.
+Instead, his father and the school ban them from attending together and he instead goes with a white girl.
 She reads a poem about her Ghanaian origin and ancestors during an African American cultural day at her high school, which her father attends.
 Her grandmother dies shortly after, before Marjorie is able to make it back to Ghana.